navi0105/LyricAlignment/dataset_preprocessing/readme.md

 #### Data structure

-A list of data.
-Each data is stored as a dictionary data structure.
+The JSON file contains a list.
+Each element in the list represents one song (one sample), and has the data structure of dictionary.
 The keys are "**song_id**", "**lyric**", and optionally "**on_offset**".
 If one song has the character-level alignment label, then it would has the "on_offset" attribute.
 The detailed descriptions are as follows:

 - "**song_id**": A string.
 Indicate the basename of the song (e.g. "khair_1.wav").